Garden fleece is a great helper in the vegetable garden. They have loads of benefits and uses!

 The one thing though that I don't want to miss in my vegetable garden and that I find very useful is crop protection fleece also called floating row cover.
 These lightweight fabrics are placed either right on top of the crop or seed bed or are held up by hoops.

-The fleece is water and light permeable and creates a microclimate that helps to mature plants faster.
-The temperature under the fleece is more even i.e. it doesn't cool down as much at night which is very helpful for the early or late sowings in the veggie garden.
+The fleece is water and light permeable.
+It creates a microclimate that helps to mature plants faster.
+The temperature under the fleece is more balanced i.e. it doesn't cool down as much at night which is very helpful for the early or late sowings in the veggie garden.

 Since we use crop protection cover we have a much higher success rate for example with growing carrots.
 The carrot seeds are quite slow to germinate and seem to be tiny for ages!
 Hungry blackbirds scratching in our beds for juicy worms make a mess of everything including the small seedlings in no time.
 The fabric stops the birds and later on also protects from the carrot fly.